snowex-hackweek/coldfusion/README.md

 ### Sample data

 If you already have some data to explore, briefly describe it here (size, format, how to access).

-### Specific Questions

-List the specific tasks you want to accomplish or research questions you want to answer.

 ### Existing methods